All Watched Over by Machines of Loving Grace (poetry collection): Cultural references

 The title was later used by Tucson, Arizona industrial rock band Machines of Loving Grace, formed in 1989, and in its full form by British musician Martin Carr as the title of a 2004 album, by the musician Martha Tilston for the title of her album "Machines Of Love And Grace", as well as a 2011 television series by documentary maker Adam Curtis.
 Machines of Loving Grace is also the title of a 2015 nonfiction book by John Markoff, documenting robotics transforming society.

+Dario Amodei, an AI leader and CEO of Anthropic, published a popular essay entitled “Machines of a Loving Grace” about an optimistic role than AI can play on human societies.